-Below is a selection of the most frequently asked questions about using ovulation test strips
+Below is a selection of the most frequently asked questions we have been asked about using ovulation test strips.

-What is an ovulation predictor test kit & how does it detect the most fertile time?
+What is an ovulation test strip & how does it detect the most fertile time?

-You can see our full range of ovulation prediction test kits & ovulation tests available to buy online.
+You can see our full range of ovulation test strips available to buy online.

 When do I start testing with urine LH ovulation test strips?